jumezurike/CyberLockWebsite/replit.md

 ## Recent Changes

-### July 22, 2025 - "Marriage of Old and Enhanced" Report System Complete
+### July 22, 2025 - "Marriage of Old and Enhanced" Report System Complete ✅ CONFIRMED WORKING
-✅ **Complete Report Merge Implementation (100% Complete)**
+**USER FEEDBACK: "It was good in the old and the enhanced"** ✅ **Complete Report Merge Implementation (100% Complete)**
 - Successfully merged original and enhanced report systems as requested
 - Implemented "marriage of old and enhanced" approach - appending professional features without deletion